V-Sekai/manuals/decisions/20240710-use-godot-engine-web-threaded.md

-# Proposed: Use Godot Engine Web Threaded
+# Draft: Use Godot Engine Web Threaded

 ## The Context